Skip to content

 The paradigm shift: from killing germs to cultivating an ecosystem

 The traditional approach to oral care is based on a simple idea: if bacteria cause problems, then fewer bacteria must mean better health.
 This logic made sense before we understood the microbiome.
 It led to products and routines aimed at stripping away plaque, drying saliva and sterilising every surface inside the mouth.
 The immediate effect can feel satisfying.
-The deeper effects are more complicated.
+The deeper effects are more complex.

 When researchers began sequencing the DNA of microbes in the mouth, they consistently found that healthy individuals carry a wide variety of species.
 Some of these are well-known “good” bacteria; many are neutral passengers that help keep potential troublemakers in check.
 Rather than a battlefield, the mouth behaves more like a busy city or a coral reef: stability depends on diversity and balance, not on erasing everything.